 Tried everything?
 E-mail the Findings editor for help by clicking on this logo

-[Consultation draft subject to amendment and correction.]
-A UK-based project placed a dedicated full-time hepatitis nurse into a drug and alcohol treatment service.
-Based primarily on the experiences of people who inject drugs, to what extent could this type of service model remove barriers to hepatitis C treatment?
+A UK-based project placed a dedicated full-time hepatitis C nurse into a drug and alcohol treatment service.
+The experiences of people who inject drugs and attended the service reveal the degree to which this strategy can remove barriers to the infection treatment so crucial to containing the virus.

 Emergency department physicians regularly treat people who have had an opioid overdose, but they may not be making the most of the opportunity to provide take-home naloxone.
 Can a prompt in the patients’ electronic health records boost prescribing of this lifesaving ‘overdose antidote’?